-First Vice-President: Roman Završek
+President: Roman Završek

 Roman Završek, founder and managing partner at the law firm Završek & Šnajder L.L.C. is also the founder of the Association Adria Legal Group.
 He graduated in 1997 at the Faculty of Law of the University of Ljubljana and specialised in civil and commercial law as well as human rights law.
 He has performed numerous activities at the Slovenian Bar Association before becoming its President from 2012 until 2021.
 He has been actively involved in the CCBE work since many years when he became Head and member of the Slovenian delegation to the CCBE in 2012.
-He has also been chairing the CCBE PECO Committee since June 2020.
+He has also been chairing the CCBE PECO Committee from June 2020 to January2023.

-Second Vice-President: Alex Tallon
+First Vice-President: Alex Tallon

 Alex Tallon has been a distinguished member of the Brussels Bar since 1981, and is a founding partner at law firms Praetica and Miles Legal.
 His practice focuses primarily on commercial law, particularly in regard to the protection of intellectual property rights and market practices, to which he has contributed significantly through a series of publications.